 4. Conclusion

 This study demonstrates the promising potential of bacteria isolated from damp yard leachate in the biodegradation of lignocellulosic waste, particularly coconut coir fibre.
 The bacterial isolates showed effective ligninolytic and cellulolytic activity, indicating their capacity to degrade complex plant polymers such as lignin and cellulose.
-Among the 24 isolates obtained, 8 strains displayed notable enzyme activity, with some showing rapid growth even in the presence of high lignin concentrations.
+Among the 24 isolates obtained, eight strains displayed notable enzyme activity, with some showing rapid growth even in the presence of high lignin concentrations.
 These characteristics suggest that damp yard-derived bacteria are well-adapted to harsh conditions and possess diverse enzymatic tools necessary for the breakdown of recalcitrant biomass.
-The use of these bacterial consortia in solid-state fermentation of coconut coir fibre resulted in clear structural changes, as observed through FTIR analysis.
+The use of these bacterial consortia in the solid-state fermentation of coconut coir fibre resulted in clear structural changes, as observed through FTIR analysis.
 This confirms the degradation of lignocellulosic components, supporting the potential application of these microbes in sustainable waste management practices.
 Compared to conventional chemical or thermal pretreatment methods, microbial degradation offers a low-cost, environmentally friendly alternative that reduces pollution and energy input.
 Overall, the findings underscore the value of exploring microbial resources from extreme environments, such as damp yard leachate, for their biotechnological applications.
 This microbial approach not only provides a sustainable strategy for managing agricultural and municipal lignocellulosic waste but also opens up new possibilities for producing value-added products from plant-based residues.

 References